gsarmaonline/goiter/testsuite/README.md

 ### Authentication Issues
 - Make sure the Goiter server is running and accessible
-- Verify you copied the entire session cookie value
+- Verify you copied the entire JWT token value
-- Check that cookies are enabled in your browser
 - Ensure the server's Google OAuth is properly configured

 ### Connection Issues